 10) Pac-Man (Arcade/Home Systems)

 -Addicting.
 Intense.
 Maddening.
 These are all words you could use to describe Pac-Man.
-That little yellow ass bag causes quite a stir.
+That little yellow guy causes quite a stir.
 But I love the simplicity.
 You eat pellets while being chased by ghosts.
-But it’s really all about the orbs.
-A real man goes for all the ghosts while they are still blue.
+It’s all about the orbs though.
+A true gamer goes for all the ghosts while they are still blue.
 Don’t be a whimp.
 Blinky (the red ghost) is by far the smartest of the bunch.
 He is clearly the leader and always tricks you.
 I hate him.

 9) Goldeneye (N64)